 HOW MUCH CAN YOU BORROW?

 The maximum that can be borrowed each year is a student's total cost of attendance minus all other financial aid awarded.
-Your total cost of attendance is located in the Financial Aid section of your Financial Aid Offer letter (accessed via the SFS Channel in the TUportal).
-Feel free to also contact the SFS Office to discuss your cost of attendance and make an informed decision.
+Your total cost of attendance is located in the Cost of Attendance section of your Financial Aid Offer letter (accessed via the SFS Channel in the TUportal).
+Feel free to contact the SFS Office to discuss your cost of attendance and make an informed decision.